blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 ## Loading

-To analyze the data in PostgreSQL, we need to load the prepared DataFrames into separate tables.
+To analyse the data in PostgreSQL, we need to load the prepared DataFrames into separate tables.
 We will create two tables: `covid_deaths` and `covid_vaccinations` in PostgreSQL.

 For the `covid_deaths` table, the columns will be manually defined.
 It will include columns such as `date` of type `DATE`, `country` of type `VARCHAR(255)`, `total_deaths` of type `INTEGER` anc numerous other columns.

 Similarly, we will create the `covid_vaccinations` table in PostgreSQL, ensuring that the columns match the structure and data types of the `covid_vaccinations_df` DataFrame.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_II/screenshot_2.png"/>